+VTS VTS VTS User Requirements

+Participant Participant •

+Category Vessel Criteria

-Participant Category Participant Vessel Criteria User Requirements Non-User (Optional Participation) Vessels that do not fall into the Full participation or passive participation categories.
-The operators of these vessels are not required to participate with the VTS, but are encouraged to: Monitor VTS VHF-FM channels at all times.
-Contact VTC to obtain information, seek assistance or report emergencies.
-Observe VTS measures (information / recommendations given by the VTS).
-Contact VTC for traffic reports when visibility is less than 1NM.
-Non-VTS/Non VMRS Users must: Observe and obey all International Rules of the Road, with special emphasis on Rule 9 (Narrow Channels) and Rule 10 (Traffic Separation Scheme).
-Comply with all other measures of safe navigation and prudent seamanship while operating within the VTS area.
+Non- Participant • Vessels that do not fall into the Active or Passive User categories.
+The operators of these vessels are not required to participate with the VTS, but are encouraged to: Monitor VTS VHF-FM channels at all times and Contact VTS Centers to obtain information, seek assistance or report emergencies, Observe VTS measures (advice/ information given by the VTS);

+Non-Participants must: Observe and obey all International Rules of the Road, with special emphasis on Rule 9 (Narrow Channels) and Rule 10 (Traffic Separation Scheme), Comply with all other measures of safe navigation and prudent seamanship while operating within the VTS area.